Chapter 2. Hardening Ansible Automation Platform

 Granting access to certain parts of the system exposes security vulnerabilities.
 Apply the following practices to help secure access:

-• Enforce separation of duties.
-Different components of automation may need to access a system at different levels.
+- Enforce separation of duties.
+Different components of automation might need to access a system at different levels.
 Use different keys or credentials for each component so that the effect of any one key or credential vulnerability is minimized.

 2.3.1.
 Use a configuration as code paradigm